MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems: Conclusion

 \section{Conclusion}

 We conducted an investigation into the theoretical and empirical properties of handling multiple reward functions with GRPO.
 Our analysis revealed a previously unreported vulnerability.
 The advantage function of GRPO is biased toward reward functions with high variance.
 This makes the algorithm susceptible to reward-hacking behaviors in multi-objective settings.
 To address this weakness, we proposed Multi-Objective GRPO (MO-GRPO), an extension of GRPO that uses a simple normalization method to automatically reweight reward functions according to their value variances.
 MO-GRPO treats each reward function value equitably while preserving preference orderings under rescalings.
 Comprehensive experiments confirmed the practical benefits of this mechanism.
-We experimentally evaluate MO-GRPO in four domains: (i) the multi-armed bandits problem, (ii) the simulated control task (Mo-Gymnasium), (iii) machine translation tasks on the WMT benchmark (En-Ja, En-Zh), and (iv) instruction following task.
+We experimentally evaluate MO-GRPO in three domains: (i) the multi-armed bandits problem, (ii) machine translation tasks on the WMT benchmark (En-Ja, En-Zh), and (iii) the instruction following task.
 MO-GRPO consistently avoids reward hacking and shows improvements in task-specific metrics (e.g., BLEURT, jReadability) and learning stability.